phantom22/raffle.js/README.md

 # Raffle.js
-This function allows making multiple function calls if the randomized number is included in a **ranges of numbers** or is equal to a **particular one** and stores the return values of all the callbacks into an array.
+This function allows making multiple function calls if the randomized number is included in a **range of numbers** or is equal to a **particular one** and stores the return values of all the callbacks into an array.

 ##  function syntax
 ```js